alexandru-savinov/BalancedNewsGo/llm_task_context.md

 ## Summary

-The core LLM analysis logic is implemented but **cannot be compiled or run** until Go is properly set up and dependencies are installed.
-After fixing the environment, the subsystem should be ready for integration and testing.
+The entire backend, LLM subsystem, RSS pipeline, and API are now implemented and successfully compiled.

+Go module and dependencies are properly configured.

+Next steps:
+- Write unit and integration tests.
+- Optimize performance.
+- Prepare deployment scripts.
+- Add monitoring and logging.